MadKimchi/react-lerna-monorepo/packages/core-ui/src/components/form/README.md

 ### Solution
 - Form and FormControl components rendered based off Ref object, of which current value is tracked instead of re-instantiated every re-render
-- Use of Observer-Observe patterns (RxJS) allows to trigger state update/re-render in a more controlled manner, thus preventing unnecessary re-rendering
+- Use of Observable-Observer patterns (RxJS) allows to trigger state update/re-render in a more controlled manner, thus preventing unnecessary re-rendering

 ## Diagram
 ### Component Hierarchy